 Preventing the Spread of Colds and Flu

-You can reduce your chances of getting sick (and prevent infecting others if you are sick) by:
+You can reduce your chances of getting sick (and prevent infecting others when you are sick) if you:

 - Frequently wash your hands with soap and water.